Dubai – Are you ready for the ultimate travel rush?

 And visit the beautiful Jumeirah Mosque with the two minarets – a fine example of modern Islamic architecture.
 A quick stop at Burj al Arab, Burj Khalifa, and the Zabeel Palace, which houses the ruling family, is mandatory.
 In the Bastakiya district, which shows the city as it looked in the old days with narrow streets and high windy winds, visit the Dubai Museum, which is located in the 180-year-old Al Fahidi Fort.
 If you are looking for exciting and inexpensive spices and nuts or maybe gold jewelry at favorable prices, do not forget to pass the spice and gold shops at Dubai Creek.

-The Burj al Arab or the Sail, called the iconic building of everyday life, is the most exclusive hotel in Dubai and one of the iconic features.
+The Burj al Arab or the Sail, called the iconic building of everyday life, is the most exclusive hotel and one of the iconic features.
 The hotel is pretty expensive and very private, and you can’t get in there unless you have a reservation.
 Dinner at Burj comes quickly up to a few thousand dollars, but there are alternatives.
 For example, you can reserve a room for Afternoon Sky Tea for ca. USD 100 per person or drinks at Skyview Bar with minimum consumption of USD 50 per person.